Supreme Kommandant Irusk

 Feat : Desperate Ground

-- Artifice of Deviation - COST 2, RNG CTRL, AOE 5, UPKEEP
+- Artifice of Deviation - Cost 2, Upkeep

-Inoffensive upkeep which lets you place a 5" AOE anywhere completely within Irusk's control range.
+- Place a 5" AOE anywhere completely within the caster's control range.
 While in the AOE, friendly Faction models have cover.
 Enemy models treat the AOE as rough terrain.

 - Friendly Faction warrior model/unit gains an extra die on melee damage for one turn.

-Each model in the spellcaster's battlegroup that is currently in its control range can immediately advance up to 2".
+- Each model in the caster's battlegroup that is currently in its CTRL range can immediately advance up to 2".
 Energizer can be cast only once per activation.

 Thoughts on Supreme Kommandant Irusk